 11. Kerala – GDP Rs.8.75 lakh Crore

 Next on our list is Kerala and the state is on number 9 with its GDP of 8.75 Lakh Crores.
 The state lies on the coastal belt and hence a lot of income is generated from Fishing and rice production.
 The coconut crops also enable the state to earn a huge sum of money which certainly contributes a lot in terms of GDP.
+It is also one of the most educated states in India.

 10. Madhya Pradesh – GDP Rs.9.09 lakh Crore